-Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of significant LAC investments in CET1 capital instruments issued by financial sector entities, an AI is required to aggregate any amount of loans, facilities or other credit exposures provided by it to any of its connected companies, where the connected company is a financial sector entity, as if such loans, facilities or other credit exposures were direct holdings, indirect holdings or synthetic holdings of the AI in the capital instruments of the financial sector entity, except where the AI demonstrates to the satisfaction of the MA that any such loan was made, any such fact was granted, or any such other credit exposure was incurred, in the ordinary course of the AI's business.
-Therefore, the amount to be deducted as reported in row 19 may be greated than that required under Basel III.
-The amount reported under the column "Basel III basis this box represents the amount reported in row 19 (i.e. the amount reported under the "He Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit companies which were subject to deduction under the He Kong approach.
-39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in AT1 capital instruments may be smaller.
-Therefore, the amount to be deducted as reported in row 39 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
+Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of s instruments issued by financial sector entities, an AI is facilities or other credit exposures provided by it to a connected company is a financial sector entity, as if su were direct holdings, indirect holdings or synthetic hof the financial sector entity, except where the AI d that any such loan was made, any such facility was was incurred, in the ordinary course of the AI's busin as reported in row 19 may be greater than that requinder the column "Basel III basis" in this box represe amount reported under the "Hong Kong basis") adjust loans, facilities or other credit exposures to the AI's codeduction under the Hong Kong approach. required to aggregate any of its connected couch loans, facilities or oldings of the AI in the emonstrates to the sagranted, or any such cless.
+Therefore, the analired under Basel III.
+The ents the amount reported by excluding the sagranted by excluding the sagranted by excluding the sagranted and an approximately and a sagranted an any amount of loans, ompanies, where the other credit exposures e capital instruments atisfaction of the MA other credit exposure mount to be deducted.
+The amount reported ed in row 19 (i.e. the aggregate amount of 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation The effect of treating loans, facilities or other credit ex financial sector entities as CET1 capital instruments to be made in calculating the capital base (see note the headroom within the threshold available for the insignificant LAC investments in AT1 capital instrumen be deducted as reported in row 39 may be greater that reported under the column "Basel III basis" in this box re the amount reported under the "Hong Kong basis") are of loans, facilities or other credit exposures to the Al's to deduction under the Hong Kong approach. for the purpose of co re row 18 to the templ exemption from capita ts may be smaller.
+The in that required under le epresents the amount re djusted by excluding the nsidering deductions ate above) will mean al deduction of other erefore, the amount to Basel III.
+The amount eported in row 39 (i.e. ne aggregate amount